darul75/captureweb/README.md

 Capture websites with screenshot or pdf.

 * By default a small node server handle request and conversion, default port 5001
-* By default another small node server handle request as a proxy client, default port 5002
+* By default another small node server is started for a first test, default port 5002, maybe I remove it later ;)

 But you do not have to worry to much about it.